PeopleFirst

 Some people with diabetes are at high risk of developing foot ulcers.
 A foot ulcer is prone to infection, which may become severe.
 It is important for people with diabetes to look after their feet and to have them checked regularly by a doctor or podiatrist.

-The Patient.co.uk website provide detailed information on Diabetes, Foot Care and Foot Ulcers.
+The Patient.co.uk website provide detailed information on Diabetic foot ulcers.

 Other information and advice